dart-lang/site-www/src/interop/js-interop/usage.md

 ### Parameters

 `external` interop methods can only contain positional and optional arguments.
-The one exception is object literal constructors, where they can contain *only* named arguments.
+This is because JS members only take positional arguments.
+The one exception is object literal constructors, where they can contain only named arguments.

 Unlike with non-`external` methods, optional arguments do not get replaced with their default value, but are instead omitted.
 For example: